gopikrishnanrmg/Portfolio/README.md

   - All services expose `/actuator/health`/`info`/`prometheus` endpoints and can register with Consul.

 - **Python services**
-  - `ai-service` – FastAPI AI chatbot (LangChain + OpenAI/GROQ).
-Stores chat history in PostgreSQL; uses FAISS vectors.
+  - `ai-service` – FastAPI AI chatbot implementing **Retrieval-Augmented Generation (RAG)** via LangChain + OpenAI/GROQ.
-  - `mcp-server` – Messaging Control Plane (MCP) for sending messages via RabbitMQ; includes auth and Prometheus metrics.
+  Context documents are stored as FAISS vectors with dynamic retrieval to enrich LLM replies.
+  Chat history persists in PostgreSQL.
+  - `mcp-server` – full **Model Context Protocol (MCP)** implementation built in FastAPI.
+  It provides a secure API for other services (including the AI chatbot) to push messages into RabbitMQ, exposes Prometheus metrics, and enforces token‑based auth.

 - **Infrastructure & Observability**
   - PostgreSQL (multiple databases), MongoDB, Redis, RabbitMQ, MinIO.